 The Presidential Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure is starting to result in actions by not only U.S. federal agencies but also by U.S. businesses.
-Recent attacks and hacks have resulted in a more aware private sector, and businesses are asking what they can do to reduce their risks.
+Recent attacks and hacks have resulted in a more aware private sector, and businesses are asking what they can do to improve the resilience of critical infrastructure sectors and manage cybersecurity risks.

-Some are overwhelmed by the Framework because of its complexity, but the National Institute of Standards and Technology’s Framework, formally titled The Framework for Improving Critical Infrastructure Cybersecurity, is what many call the closest thing to a national gold-standard for cybersecurity.
-Its popularity and support already covers about 30% of U.S. businesses who have adopted it and that number is growing rapidly according to Gartner.
-The NIST CSF builds upon existing frameworks like NIST 800-53, ISO 27001 and others and was built by over 3,000 public and private security professionals.
+Some are overwhelmed by the Framework because of its complexity, but the National Institute of Standards and Technology’s Framework formally titled The Framework for Improving Critical Infrastructure Cybersecurity, is what many call the closest thing to a national gold standard for cybersecurity.
+Its popularity and support already cover about 30% of U.S. businesses who have adopted it and that number is growing rapidly according to Gartner.
+The NIST framework consists of standard guidelines and builds upon existing frameworks like NIST 800-53, ISO 27001, and others and was built by over 3,000 public and private security professionals.
 The new version that is set to be released also has an immense amount of input and feedback from those who started to implement version 1.0.
 Therefore, it’s only right that both the public and private entities that support our economy and ultimately support the comings and goings of our daily lives would take it seriously.

 [ Interested in learning how to strategically deploy the NIST Cybersecurity Framework?
 Sign up for our upcoming Webinar: How to Simplify The NIST CSF to learn from industry experts]

 The executive order specified that federal entities should run an assessment to build their target profile in relation to the NIST Cybersecurity Framework.
 Then, these organizations would identify gaps and put remediation plans in place to be submitted to the Office of Management and Budget.